Zhykos/cool-tools/README.md

 * [ProductAPI](./ProductAPI/README.md): a simple API to manage products, made with Java and Spring Boot (WebFlux)
 * [UserAPI](./UserAPI/README.md): a simple API to manage users, made with Java and Spring Boot.

+You'll find a complete architecture documentation with the file [arch.plantuml](./arch.plantuml).
+It uses the [PlantUML](https://plantuml.com/) language and [Archimate](https://www.archimatetool.com/) to describe the architecture.
+Careful, I'm not an expert in Archimate, so the file may contain errors.

 ## How To Use

 You will need Docker and Docker Compose to run this project.